-Section 3(6) of the Terrorism Act 2000 allows the Home Secretary to specify by order that an alternative name or alias should be treated as another name for a proscribed organisation.
-The Secretary of State can make an order where she believes the proscribed organisation is operating under that alternative name or that the organisation operating under the alternative name is the same as the proscribed organisation.
+Section 3(6) of the Terrorism Act 2000 allows the Home Secretary to specify by order that an alternative name or alias is to be treated as another name for a proscribed organisation listed in Schedule 2 to the Act.
+The Secretary of State can make an order where she believes the proscribed organisation is operating under that alternative name or that an organisation operating under a name not included in Schedule 2 is for all practical purposes the same as the proscribed organisation.

 The use of an alternative name which has not been formally recognised in an order does not prevent the police and Crown Prosecution Service from taking action against an individual for proscription offences.
-For a successful prosecution, it's necessary to demonstrate that the proscribed organisation is genuinely operating under that alias.
+For a successful prosecution, it is necessary to demonstrate that (1) the organisation in question, whatever name it professes to be operating under, is for all practical purposes the same as the proscribed organisation listed in Schedule 2; and (2) that the person in question has committed one of the proscription offences in relation to that organisation.